-Symposium: Deep White as part of the How Nor-way Made the World Whiter research project (NorWhite).
+Symposium: Deep White as part of the How Norway Made the World Whiter research project (NorWhite).
 Organized by the Department of Linguistic, Literary and Aesthetic Studies, Faculty of Humanities, University of Bergen.
+Dr. Delia Tzortzaki was invited by the organizers to deliver a short introductory lecture on whiteness, as part of her previous research.